digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

   :start-after: -- TEST_NEXT_DOM_PAST_EOFEB_BEGIN
   :end-before: -- TEST_NEXT_DOM_PAST_EOFEB_END

-Similarly, it is possible to roll to the *previous* period:
+The following example shows you how to roll to the *previous* period:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/RollConvention.daml
   :language: daml
   :start-after: -- TEST_PREVIOUS_DOM_FROM_EOFEB_BEGIN
   :end-before: -- TEST_PREVIOUS_DOM_FROM_EOFEB_END

-While the above :ref:`RollConvention <module-daml-finance-util-date-rollconvention-88672>` functions
+The :ref:`RollConvention <module-daml-finance-util-date-rollconvention-88672>` functions
-can be useful on their own, they are often used in the context of rolling out a schedule.
-This is explained in the next section.
+are often used in the context of rolling out a schedule, as explained in the next section.

 Schedule